sabertazimi/awesome-notes/programming/web/javascript/javascriptBasicNotes.md

 // primitive is converted to an object
 // in order to use the split() method greet.split(' ')[0]; // "Hello"
-// attemting to augment a primitive is not an error greet.smile = true;
+// attempting to augment a primitive is not an error greet.smile = true;
 // but it doesn't actually work typeof greet.smile; // "undefined"